Migrant workers in Russia

 Foreign migrant workers in Russia, commonly referred to as gastarbeiters (гастарбайтеры), form a significant part of Russia's workforce since the dissolution of the Soviet Union.
-Comprising as much as 25% of the workforce, the majority of migrant workers come from Central Asia and the South Caucasus, and often work in low-skilled jobs.
-A considerable amount of them are illegal immigrants.
-As of 2020, there were 11.58 million international migrants in Russia or about 7.9% of the total population.
+The labor migrants make up 10% of the labor force in Russia, the significant number of them being illegal immigrants.
+The majority of recent immigrants to Russia come from former Soviet republics, especially Tajikistan, Kyrgyzstan, Ukraine, Armenia, Kazakhstan and Uzbekistan.
+As of 2020, according to the UN, Russia ranks 4th in the world in terms of the number of international migrants in absolute numbers (11.58 million people, or 7.9% of the population), after the United States (43.43 million people, or 13.1% of the population), Germany (14.22 million people, or 17.0% of the population), and Saudi Arabia (13.00 million people, or 37.3% of the population).

 Internal migrants

 In Russian Empire, in poorer agricultural areas the peasants, usually men, were forced to temporarily migrate away from their place of residence for supplemental income, not necessarily seasonal.
 This custom was called otkhodnichestvo.
 In some governorates otkhodniks constituted up to 40% of adult male population.

 In modern Russia a considerable part of workforce in severe regions of Russian Far North are fly-in fly-out workers.
 They work in longer shifts and live in shift settlements during work shifts.
 These workers are usually not called migrants.